Skip to main content

 7. Confirm settlement via the webhook before fulfilling

-The buyer's card data never reaches your servers — PAN and CVC stay inside the gateway's field iframes (the SAQ-A boundary).
+The buyer's card data never reaches your servers — PAN and CVC stay inside the secure field iframes (the SAQ-A boundary).
 You only ever hold the resulting vp_pmt_* token plus PCI-safe display metadata (brand, last4).

 Step 0 — Get your keys